 - His father, Carr P. Collins, Jr., graduated from Southern Methodist University and attended the Harvard School of Business.
 During World War II, he served in the Pacific Theater as a Major and executive officer of an air rescue squadron.
 He was a vice president of Fidelity Union Life and served as president of the Southwest Bank and Trust Company, Investment Trust Company, and Brinson-Collins Oil Company.

 - His uncle, James Mitchell Collins, graduated from SMU and received MBAs from both Harvard and Northwestern University.
 He served as president of Fidelity Union Life Insurance Company from 1947 until 1961.
 A successful entrepreneur in electronics and real estate, Jim was a member of U.S. Congress from 1968 to 1983.

-An avid investor, she manages her own financial affairs and serves as trustee for several family trusts.
+- An avid investor, she managed her own financial affairs and served as trustee for several family trusts.
 Her investments through the years have spanned the areas of stocks and bonds, real estate, farming and ranching.
 Calvert K. Collins was a director of Fidelity Union Life Insurance Company and Union Bank and Trust, both of Dallas.

 - Richard H. Collins has two daughters, Calvert S. Collins and Genevieve D. Collins.
 Calvert is a TV reporter in Dallas, Texas.
 Calvert was a graduate of the University of Missouri and has been nominated for several Emmy Awards and won a George Foster Peabody Award.
 Genevieve is VP of Strategic Sales for istation in Dallas.
 She led her Tennessee boat to a 5th place finish in the NCAA Rowing Championships in 2008.